 Over the past seven years, two acres of the 7-acre design plan have been installed, and phase two is now underway.

 Strolling through the meandering paths was such a peaceful way to spend the afternoon.
-From the unique structural installations to the unfamiliar plants (that I would have been unable to identify had it not been for their carefully placed labels) to the multi-functional aspects of the site–in short, there was a lot to absorb and understand.
+From the unique structural installations to the unfamiliar plants (that I wouldn’t have been able to identify had it not been for their carefully placed labels) to the multi-functional aspects of the site–in short, there was a lot to absorb and understand.

 One moment I was mesmerized by a tiny bee gliding across a flower, and the next I was jolted out of my trance, glancing upward at a giant airplane flying overhead.
 That’s part of what makes this food forest so unusual.
 It isn’t something you’d expect to see in an urban area.

 I imagined groups of strangers gathering to learn from one another, accumulating valuable minutes of physical activity that supported their health independent of the nutritious food they were growing.
-I imagined children learning how to grow food for perhaps the first time, and the wonder of it all on their small faces.
+And I imagined children learning how to grow food for perhaps the first time, with a look of wonder on their small faces.